dapak2002/programming-languages-2022/report.md

 The [LaTeX template](report/report.tex) and the compiled [pdf](report/report.pdf).

-You will keep both report.tex and report.pdf in your private github repository.
+- You will keep both report.tex and report.pdf in your private github repository. - Give me access to your private github repo by inviting me as a collaborator (my GitHub name is alexhkurz).
+- Submission info below.

 **Deadlines:**
 - Weekly deadlines for Part 1.
 Each week has 3 points upon completion.
 10x3=30 points for content are awarded after the final deadline in December.